WWE Spoilers: Hall Of Famer Scheduled For Return Tonight On ‘Monday Night Raw’

 — Charlotte Flair (@MsCharlotteWWE) February 27, 2017

 It will be interesting to see what happens when Ric Flair returns because there are so many directions this angle can go in.
-As recently reported by Inquisitr, a rumored Fatal 4-Way match for the Raw Women’s Championship is scheduled for WrestleMania 33, but a lot of things would need to happen for that to be booked.
+As recently reported by the Inquisitr, a rumored Fatal 4-Way match for the Raw Women’s Championship is scheduled for WrestleMania 33, but a lot of things would need to happen for that to be booked.

 As reported by WrestleZone, one of those things is Sasha Banks turning heel and shunning her good friend Bayley.
 Seeing as how Banks is the last person that Ric Flair sided with, this could lead to the Hall of Famer returning to what he does best and that is being a heel.